CybrFlux/CybrGhost/README.md

 <br/>

 **A stealth browser MCP server by [CybrFlux](https://cybrflux.online).**
 **Drives a real Firefox.
 Passes Cloudflare.
 Clicks like a human.
-Built to be driven by Claude.**
+Built to be driven by AI.**

 <br/>